oscarcosta/serverless_demo/README.md

   `$ wskdeploy -m manifest.yaml`

-5. See the list of APIS
+Command to list the available APIS

   `$ wsk api list`

-5. See the actions, edit the code or invoke the action in the "IBM Cloud Functions - Actions" page
+In the "IBM Cloud Functions - Actions" page it is possible to manage all the functions features (actions/apis/triggers/monitoring).

   <https://cloud.ibm.com/functions/actions>

-## Deploying actions with IBM Cloud tools (Option)
+## Deploying actions with IBM Cloud tools (Alternative)

 1. Implement the action

   - Example of action: <https://github.com/IBM/ibm-cloud-functions-action-trigger-rule>

-2. Poll the activation log *(optional)*
+2. Poll the activation log to see what is happening *(optional)*

   `$ ibmcloud fn activation poll`

-3. Upload the action file as a Cloud Function *(in another terminal)*
+3. Upload the action file as a Cloud Function *(in a terminal different from the log poll)*

   `$ ibmcloud fn action create handler handler.js `